Pictures (bitmap images) can be added to Tinderbox in one of two ways:

 Embedding pictures in notes

-To create an image note, select a supported image format file in Finder and drag it into a Map, Outline view (but not other major views).
-A new note will be created with the image embedded in the $Text of the note.
+To add an image to a note, select a supported image format file in Finder and drag it into a Map view (but not other major views), or copy/paste from Finder.
+A new adornment note will be created with the image embedded in the $Text of the note.
 The note is otherwise a normal note and can be moved around, renamed and have additional text added to $Text without affecting the image.